triciasykes/lecture-notes/javascript-foundations-notes/js-higher-order-functions.md

 - more efficient than for loops
 - but used in very specific circumstances

-While there are many different higher order functions, we are going to go through three types that you'll use frequently:
+While there are many different higher order functions, we are going to go through two types that you'll use frequently:

-- .forEach
 - .map
 - .filter